-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 access to all broad course of study and/or programs.
-21-22: 100% of students with disabilities have access to all broad course of study and/or programs.
-State Priority 8- Outcomes in a Broad Course of Study (Statewide Indicator) 8.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 20-21 Baseline: 100% of students with disabilities have access to all broad course of study and/or programs. disabilities: 21-22: 100% of students with students with disabilities: 22-23: 100% of students with disabilities have access to all broad course of study and/or programs.
+2023-24 Goal: Maintain the rate of 100% State Priority 8- Outcomes in a Broad Course of Study (Statewide Indicator) 8.
 A. Pupil outcomes, if available, for courses described under EC sections 51210 and 51220(a)- (i), as applicable (Dashboard College/Career) Per District Dashboard: 8.
 A. Pupil outcomes, if available, for courses described under EC sections 51210 and 51220(a)- (i), as applicable.
-20-21 Baseline: 9.5% (Based on 2019 Dashboard- College/Career) 2021 Ca District Dashboard Metrics CCI Indicators: Students completing AP Exams- 0% Students completing Baccalaureate Exams- 0% Students completing at least 1 CTE pathway- 0% Students completing A-G Requirements- 6.3% Students completing A-G requirements and at least one pathway- 0% Students completing College Credit Courses- 0% 8.
+20-21 Baseline: 9.5% (Based on 2019 Dashboard- College/Career) 2021 Ca District Dashboard Metrics CCI Indicators: Students completing AP Exams- 0% Students completing Baccalaureate Exams- 0% Students completing at least 1 CTE pathway- 0% Students completing A-G Requirements- 6.3% Students completing A-G requirements and at least one pathway- 0% Students completing College Credit Courses- 0% 2022 Ca District Dashboard Metrics CCI Indicators: Students completing AP Exams- 0% Students completing Baccalaureate Exams- 0% Students completing at least 1 CTE pathway- 0% Students completing A-G Requirements- 9.5% Students completing A-G requirements and at least one pathway- 0% Students completing College Credit Courses- 4.8% 8.
 A. Pupil outcomes, if available, for courses described under EC sections 51210 and 51220(a)-(i), as applicable.
 2023-24 Goal: Increase to 15% on number of students prepared for CCI